 Non-conference match-up from Page Stadium

 WCC opener at Page Stadium on Mar.
 13, 2015

 LMU Baseball vs Saint Joseph's | February 21, 2015

 LMU Baseball vs San Jose State | February 14, 2015

-Bobby Andrews begins his first year at LMU in 2013, serving as a Director of Baseball Operations.
-Andrews comes to the bluff after a successful four-year playing career in the Baltimore Orioles organization and two years in Independent League baseball.
+Bobby Andrews begins his third year at LMU with the 2015 season, serving his second season as the volunteer assistant coach after a year as a Director of Baseball Operations.
+Andrews came to the bluff after a successful four-year playing career in the Baltimore Orioles organization and two years in Independent League baseball.

 Prior to heading to Fullerton, Andrews was a standout player at Rancho Buena Vista High School.
 There, he helped his team to a DI CIF Championship in 2002 and was named High School Male Athlete of the Year.
 Always coaching, Andrews worked as an individual instructor at the ACA Sports Academy in San Marcos, Calif. during the off seasons from 2003-08 before beginning an ongoing role as a head coach for Big Fly Athletics in Carlsbad, Calif. in 2008.